coaxial/travel/content/greece/index.md

 - src: G_IMG_5665.JPEG
   title: |
-    Athens: View of the mount Mount Lycabettus from the Acropolis.
+    Athens: View of the Mount Lycabettus from the Acropolis.

 - src: G_IMG_5667.JPEG
   title: |